 Celebrating 50 years of the Nobel Conference

 For nearly 50 years, the Nobel Conference at Gustavus Adolphus College has hosted preeminent scientists, theologians, and ethicists to discuss deep questions at the intersection of science and society.
 From the newest results in physics, chemistry, and biology to the newest fields of multidisciplinary study, scientists at the Nobel Conference have examined the universe at its largest and smallest scales, explored the oceans, and described new materials.
 Conference speakers have debated the mechanisms of aging as well as the science and economics of food.
 Often, speakers have given us a glimpse of the next big questions and how they might be answered.
 Throughout all of the conversations, ethicists and theologians have grounded the science in a human dimension.

 The 50th Nobel Conference at Gustavus will celebrate a half century of bringing breakthrough science to lay audiences in the upper Midwest, across the country, and more recently around the world.
 Nobel Conference 50 will assemble previous Nobel Conference participants to look at recent advances and future directions in the physical sciences, evolutionary biology and ecology, medicine and physiology, and the intersection of science and public policy.
 We will also set aside time to reflect on the rich history of the conference itself.
 Join us on October 7 & 8, 2014.

-Evolutionary developmental biologist Sean B. Carroll, PhD, FRS – professor of molecular biology, genetics, and medical genetics, University of Wisconsin at Madison; investigator and vice president for science education, Howard Hughes Medical Institute
+Evolutionary developmental biologist Sean B. Carroll, PhD – professor of molecular biology, genetics, and medical genetics, University of Wisconsin at Madison; investigator and vice president for science education, Howard Hughes Medical Institute

 Neurophilosopher Patricia Smith Churchland – UC President’s Professor of Philosophy Emerita, University of California, San Diego; adjunct professor, Salk Institute for Biological Studies, San Diego